Description

 ATI’s Q46D Dissolved Oxygen Monitor is designed to provide reliable oxygen measurement and help reduce operating costs.
 Two types of sensing technologies are available for use with the Q46D system: Membraned Electrochemical and Optical (Fluorescence).
 Both sensors will provide reliable long-term performance with minimal maintenance.
 No hardware modifications are required to change from one sensor type to the other.
 The monitor can be configured for AC or DC power supplies and a portable battery-powered unit is available to meet a variety of monitoring needs.

 Dissolved oxygen monitoring is critical to stable operation of biological processes in wastewater treatment plants.
 Whether it be fine bubble aeration, coarse bubble aeration, surface aeration or brush aerators, maintaining the proper DO level will produce better results.
-The Q46D is ideal for control applications where reliable performance is required 365 days a year.
+The Q46D Dissolved Oxygen Monitor is ideal for control applications where reliable performance is required 365 days a year.

 Dissolved Oxygen monitoring is critical for aeration system process control.
 Optimization of the biological process, whether it’s removal or organic material, nitrification/denitrification, depends on maintaining proper DO levels.
 Controlling air flow to within the optimal range eliminates excess aeration which translates into significant energy savings.